 Political campaigns are evolving to meet the demands of a changing world.
 The growth in popularity of social media has changed how candidates campaign for office and interact with voters.

-This post will explore how social media can be used in political campaigns, both as a tool for campaigning and interacting with voters.
+This post will explore how social media can be used in political campaigns as a tool for campaigning and interacting with voters.

-Social Media is quickly transforming into not only an integral part of our everyday lives but also an increasingly influential fixture in the way we vote.
+Social Media is quickly transforming into an integral part of our everyday lives and an increasingly influential fixture in how we vote.

 The way that social media has shaped the political landscape is undeniable.
-Social media platforms have given people a voice, and in some cases, it’s allowed them to be heard for the first time.
+Social media platforms have given people a voice; in some cases, it’s allowed them to be heard for the first time.

 There are many ways in which social media is shaping politics today.
-It allows candidates and elected officials alike to reach out and connect with voters personally- whether they’re on Twitter or Facebook, there are countless examples of how this tool can work as an effective campaign strategy.
+It allows candidates and elected officials to connect with voters personally- whether they’re on Twitter or Facebook, there are countless examples of how this tool can work as an effective campaign strategy.

-Further still, campaigns have used these tools as mechanisms through which they collect data from potential supporters- information that helps inform future decisions about voter outreach efforts.
+Further still, campaigns have used these tools to collect data from potential supporters- information that helps inform future decisions about voter outreach efforts.

 With the rise of social media, it is now possible for political campaigns to reach massive audiences and get their messages out to a wide range of people.

 However, with this new power comes great responsibility.
-Political campaigns need to be careful about what they post on social media not to violate campaign rules or do anything that could harm the candidate’s reputation.
+Political campaigns must be careful about what they post on social media, not violating campaign rules or doing anything that could harm the candidate’s reputation.

 This blog will discuss how social media shapes politics today and provide tips for candidates when using this powerful tool.